Javid912/my-data-engineering-portfolio/LOG.md

 finally I got the oh-my-zsh] theme 'half-life-fpop'

 Rancher Desktop is installed (allow max 4 GB memory and 2 CPUs, disable Kubernetes, use container engine moby, allow sudo access)
+I've cloned the repo
+ run a venv
+ I have added the docker-compose.yml from the airflow link